TheThingSystem/steward/nodewiki/steward/Philosophy.md

 Even after you go sideways on all that, the macguffins in the home don't interact with anything else in the home.

-In brief, as a maker, the market requires you spend a lot of additional resources outside of your core compentency in order to field a suboptimal solution.
+In brief, as a maker, the market requires you spend a lot of additional resources outside of your core competency in order to field a suboptimal solution.

 Further, this doesn't serve the consumer very well at all.
-The consumer now has to download a seperate app for each device in the home, some apps are available only on certain smart platforms, and they still don't talk to each other.
+The consumer now has to download a separate app for each device in the home, some apps are available only on certain smart platforms, and they still don't talk to each other.